psavery/multiscale/setup.md

 # Multiscale Server Setup

+The primary dependencies that are needed to get the multiscale server running are as follows:
+- python3
+- mongodb-server
+- rabbitmq-server
+- nodejs
+- docker
+- girder
+- girder-worker

+Note that you need to be able to run `docker` without `sudo`.

+The necessary docker images are as follows:
+- openchemistry/albany
+- openchemistry/dream3d
+- openchemistry/smtk

 The following script provides most of the setup for installing girder, girder\_worker, and the multiscale plugin on Ubuntu 16.04.